German Reunification Transport Projects: History

 In order to realize all projects within a decade if possible, two private law project companies were founded outside of the previous authority structures: Deutsche Einheit Fernstraßenplanungs- und -bau GmbH (DEGES) and Planungsgesellschaft Bahnbau Deutsche Einheit (PBDE).
 Krause expected the completion of all VDE projects by the year 2000.

 In January 1992 the information campaign Neue Wege braucht das Land.
 Jetzt! was launched to promote the VDE to citizens in the new federal states.

 By the end of 1994, around ten billion DM (5.1 billion euros) had been invested in the VDE projects.
 In December 1991 the Traffic Planning Acceleration Act came into force to accelerate the planning of the VDE projects.
 On December 1, 1993, the first of several investment measure laws followed, which were to replace plan approval procedures in sections of the VDE projects..

 The cost of the VDE projects in 1991 was estimated at 56 billion Deutsche Mark (28.6 billion euros).
 Of this, DM 32 billion was accounted for the nine rail transport projects.
-Because of the development of prices it was raised to 64 billion DM (32,7 billion euros) until 1993.
+Because of the development of prices it was raised to 64 billion DM (32.7 billion euros) until 1993.
 By 1995, DM 12.4 billion had been invested.
 Three of the 17 projects were completed by early 1996.
 The estimated total investment around that time was estimated at DM 67.5 billion.
 Of the 1200 km of planned motorways, around 800 km were in the planning approval process or already provided with building rights.
 140 km were already under construction.

-The estimated total cost is 39.4 billion euros.
+The estimated total cost is €39.4 billion.
 By the end of 2011, almost €32 billion of this had been spent, rising to 33.9 billion in 2012.
 Around 16.2 billion euros of this was attributable to railways, 15.1 billion euros to roads and around 1.6 billion euros to waterways.
 By the end of 2013, around 34 billion euros had been spent.